Home > The Basic Rules of Vegas Poker: A Beginner’s Guide

 Jacks or Better Video Poker

 Jacks or Better is the most common form of video poker.
-To win a hand of Jacks or Better, you have to have a pair of Jacks… or better.
-If you don’t have at least this pair of Jacks, your hand is worthless.
-If you have a better hand than the pair of Jacks, you will win an amount that is predetermined.
+To win a hand of Jacks or Better, you have to have a pair of Jacks… or something better.
+If you don’t have at least one pair of Jacks or a better hand of cards, your dealt cards are worthless.
+A single pair of Jacks gets your bet back (1x).
+If you have a better hand than the pair of Jacks, like multiple pairs, three of a kind, a straight, flush, full house, etc., you will win a higher amount that is predetermined.

 This handy chart shows you when to hold’em and when to fold’em.